 Medigap plans are standardized across all states, but premiums vary depending on:

 There are different types of plans, and not all insurance carriers are licensed to offer plans in all states.

-Some states have the option for you to buy another type of Medigap policy called Medicare SELECT that requires you to receive services that are in-network to receive full benefits.
+Some states have the option for you to buy another type of Medigap plan called Medicare SELECT that requires you to receive services that are in-network to receive full benefits.
 If you buy one of these policies, you have the right to change your mind within 12 months and switch to one of the standard Medigap policies.

 If you live in Massachusetts, Minnesota, or Wisconsin, Medigap plans are standardized in a different way.
 See more details here.